wannabechemist/Correlation-functions/README.md

 # correlation-functions
-An attachment to my master thesys which allows the intrested user access to the code I used to generate animations of the derived correlation functions as well as the animations themselves.
+An attachment to my master thesys (titled Screening of ionic interactions in a charged adsorbent - the application of Replica Ornstein-Zernike equations) which allows the intrested user access to the code I used to generate animations of the derived correlation functions as well as the animations themselves.
 The code is written in python, using the matplotlyb lybrary.
 The names of the animation files relate to the images in the article Screening of ion–ion correlations in electrolyte solutions adsorbed in electroneutral disordered matrices of charged particles: Application of replica Ornstein–Zernike equations.
 For axample animation q11_4(Q=0,7).gif